-O’Brien Fellows will return to their newsrooms with a world-class project and a paid Marquette student intern for summer 2015.
+This is a reporting fellowship.
+If you are looking for a sabbatical, this is not the program for you.
+O’Brien Fellows will return to their newsrooms after an academic year with a world-class project and a paid Marquette student intern for summer immediately following the fellowship.
 Once selected each fellow must agree to:

 Applicants must have at least five years professional experience and produce journalism regularly as an employee or freelancer.
 Applicants may work as journalists for news or editorial departments of newspaper, wire services, radio, television, websites, online publications or magazines of general public interest.
 There are no academic prerequisites.